Save Money on Your Taxes

 If you’re considering making an in-kind gift to Believe in Me, please contact our Chief Executive Officer to make an appointment to discuss the details of the asset transfer.

 Gifts from donors can come in many different forms.
 In-kind gifts are donations of goods, services, or time, in lieu of cash.
 In-kind gifts can be both tangible and intangible.
-Gifts-in-kind are an important source of revenue, especially during times of an economic downturn.
+Gifts-in-kind are an important source of revenue, especially during times of economic downturn.
 In-kind donations are also a good way to cultivate support and build capacity for Believe in Me (the Foundation) while freeing up our cash for other operating expenses.

 Examples of In-Kind Gifts